What is this course about?

 Office hour will be held in the MACE Building

 Phone Number: 575-6209

 Grading and Evaluation:

 Grades are earned by the students and are a reflection of their effort and understanding of the material.
 Class participation is important and graded.
 All homework must be typed, double-spaced, 1” margins, 12-point font, & Times New Roman.
 Quizzes will not be made up under any conditions.
 No late papers will be accepted.
-No make-up exams will be given.
+No make-up exams will be given unless prior approved.
+Students must follow all instructions in regards to assignments to be eligible for grading and earning maximum points for said assignments.
 You may check the status of your grade during office hours only any time throughout the semester.
 Student must be present to be eligible for assignments handed out in class.

 The syllabus is tentative.
 There will be many other activities, assignments and topics covered during the course of the semester and the syllabus will be adjusted accordingly.

 A 90-100% D 60-69%